 Clinical Trial Services

-At BNAC, we support several key areas of ongoing research related to furthering the understanding of MS. These include quantitative brain atrophy, brain connectomics, optical coherence tomography, and radiotracers and PET imaging.
+The Buffalo Neuroimaging Analysis Center (BNAC) is a dedicated research center that has extensive expertise in multiple sclerosis (MS) clinical trials.
+At BNAC, we support several key areas of ongoing research related to furthering the understanding of MS. These include qualitative and quantitative magnetic resonance imaging (MRI) evaluations of lesion activity and accumulation in the brain, spinal cord, and optic nerve, development of atrophy, microstructural changes, brain connectomics, optical coherence tomography (OCT), and molecular imaging via the use of novel radiotracers via positron emission tomography (PET) imaging.
 Through these areas of research, we are committed to supporting regulatory approvals of medications and other interventions that use imaging outcomes in their trial design.

 Optical Coherence Tomography

 Our optical coherence tomography (OCT) research has shed new light on neurodegenerative central nervous system processes by allowing direct imaging of the retinal nerve fiber layer – the only region of the CNS where neurodegeneration and demyelinating processes can be 100% separately assessed due to the non-myelinated nature of retinal nerve neurons.

 Our novel work with radiotracers and positron emission tomography (PET) Imaging has expanded the understanding of molecular drivers in MS disease progression and pathology, including providing a means to independently evaluate the activation of microglia.

 For more information about imaging endpoints, click here.